lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 ### 8. Generic Solutions

-Repeated behavior should be generalized when several systems truly perform the same operation.
+Repeated behavior should be generalized when multiple systems genuinely perform the same operation and can share one clear implementation without hiding important differences between them.

 ##### Good example